-New Services Added November 2021: For more information about what services are eligible under the ASD IF program, download the Eligible Services List.
+For more information about what services are eligible under the ASD-IF program, download the List of Eligible Services and Expenses.

 Download the Alternative Funding list to learn about other funding that is available for services not eligible under the Individualized Funding Program.

 Families will receive their first benefit upon approval of their application and future benefits will be paid annually in the month of the anniversary of the original application date so long as the child is under the age of 12.